MosesKonsue/MosesKonsue.github.io/_posts/2021-10-09-malpowerBTL.md

 <img src="/assets/images/malpowerbtlo/mal1.PNG" alt="Unzipping the file.">

-Then have a look at the contents:
+Then have a look at the contents, `BTLO.txt` contains information about the challenge source and requests to not distribute.

+Next we look at the actual challenge log `ps_script.txt`:

 <img src="/assets/images/malpowerbtlo/mal2.PNG" alt="Looking at the contents.">